 Is Your Teen Abusing Drugs or Alcohol?
-Besides having trouble with school and relationships, teenagers taking drugs may display emotional extremes with irritability, anger and changes in sleep patterns.
+Besides having trouble with school and relationships, teens taking drugs may display emotional extremes with irritability, anger, and changes in sleep patterns.

 Q and A: Obsessive-Compulsive Disorder Rituals such as hand washing, counting, checking or cleaning are often performed in hope of preventing obsessive thoughts or making them go away.
 Performing these rituals, however, provides only temporary relief, and not performing them markedly increases anxiety.
 Left untreated, obsessions and the need to perform rituals can take over a person's life.
 OCD is often a chronic, relapsing illness.

 Raising Kids with Self-Esteem Research shows that adolescents who grow up with high self-esteem are far less likely to abuse drugs or drink, compared with children who grow up without much sense of self-worth.

 Keeping Party Drinking Under Control The holidays can be enjoyed without drinking alcohol.
 But if you choose to drink, there are responsible ways to consume alcohol.

 Social Drinking vs. Problem Drinking A helpful guide to understanding the effects of alcohol, the signs of problem drinking, and how to drink safely.